iarobinson/image-hawk/README.md

 Keep it simple!

 - Ruby on Rails (ActionStorage)
-- Bootstrap 5 - Just brought in over CDN right now
+- Bootstrap 5 - Currenly just added with CDN link

 # Testing